Important Safety Information

-Possible increased risk for a type of allergic reaction called angioedema in people who take an angiotensin-converting enzyme (ACE) inhibitor medicine during treatment with AFINITOR.
+Possible increased risk for an allergic reaction called angioedema in people who take an angiotensin-converting enzyme (ACE) inhibitor medicine during treatment with AFINITOR.
 Talk with your health care provider before taking AFINITOR if you are not sure if you take an ACE inhibitor medicine.
 Get medical help right away if you have trouble breathing or develop swelling of your tongue, mouth, or throat during treatment with AFINITOR.

 Before taking AFINITOR, tell your health care provider about all your medical conditions, including if you: